grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 How it **works**:

 - Ingesters join a hash ring that facilitates per-tenant request sharding across ingester replicas.
-- Distributors shard requests belonging to an individual tenant across a subset of ingester replicas.
+- Distributors shard requests that belong to an individual tenant across a subset of ingester replicas.
 The number of replicas used per tenant is determined by the `-distributor.ingestion-tenant-shard-size` or the `ingestion_tenant_shard_size` limit.
 - When the tenant shard size is lower than the number of ingester replicas, some ingesters may not receive requests for any tenants.
 - This is more likely to happen in Mimir clusters with a lower number of tenants.